brlga002/brlga002/README.md

 ### Hi there 👋

-- 📫 How to contact me: the easiest way is to send an email to gabriel@devmanaus.com or send a message on [WhatsApp] (https://api.whatsapp.com/send?phone=559299772008&text=Ola% 2C% 20gabriel% 20vi% 20your% 20number% 20no% 20github.)
+- 📫 How to contact me: the easiest way is to send an email to gabriel@devmanaus.com or send a message on [WhatsApp](https://api.whatsapp.com/send?phone=559299772008&text=Ola%2C%20gabriel%20vi%20seu%20numero%20no%20github.)

 <!--
 Here are some ideas to get you started: